 Why Pedestrian Strikes at Intersections Can Be Severe

-Pedestrian-involved crashes at intersections are often serious because pedestrians have little protection from impact.
-Even at lower speeds, a collision can cause significant injuries depending on vehicle speed and point of contact.
+Pedestrian-involved crashes at intersections can be serious because pedestrians don’t have any protection from impact.
+Even at lower speeds, a collision can cause significant injuries, that depends on vehicle speed and point of contact.

-Intersections like Tennent Rd and Rte 79 can be especially active, with turning vehicles, cross traffic, and pedestrians all sharing the same space.
+Intersections like Tennent Road and Route 79 can be especially active, with turning vehicles, cross traffic, and pedestrians all sharing the same space.
 Visibility issues, signal timing, and driver distraction can all contribute to these types of incidents.